sporto/elm-tutorial/effects/tasks.md

 It is saying: "When this task is done send the results to mb.address".
 This function doesn't do anything by itself either, it just wires things up and returns a new task.

-Things to note:
+There is a lot happening in this line:

 - `Task.andThen` takes an __input task__ and a __callback__.
 When the input task is done it calls the callback with the success result of the input task.
+- `andThen` first argument is the task, but as we are using the pipe operator we want the first argument to be the callback.
+We need to use `flip` for flipping the order of the first two arguments of `andThen`.
-- `andThen` first argument is the callback, but a
+- `Signal.send mb.address` is the callback.
 - `andThen` returns a new task.

 You can read more about tasks [in the official site](http://elm-lang.org/guide/reactivity).